asreview/paper-megameta-postprocessing-screeningresults/README.md

 3. Install, if necessary, the packages required by uncommenting the lines;
 4. Run the script.

-The result is saved as a datafile which is placed in `output/megemeta_merged_after_screening_asreview.xslx`

 ### Post-processing functions
 `merge_datasets.R` - This script contains a function to merge the datasets.
 An unique included column is added for each dataset before the merge.
 `composite_label.R` - This script contains a function to create a column with the final inclusions.